WHY CREATE A REQUIEM FOR AMERICA?

 — Winona LaDuke

-As we struggle against the deep legacy of racism in the United States, it’s high time for us to face and to mourn the genocide of Native Americans, on which this nation was founded [in support of Requiem for America].
+As we struggle against the deep legacy of racism in the United States, it’s high time for us to face and to mourn the genocide of Native Americans, on which this nation was founded.
+I'm proud to be associated with this project.

 — John Luther Adams